Abahani Limited Dhaka: Bangladesh Football League era (2007–present)

-In 2007, the Bangladesh Football Federation introduced the B.League, as the country's first ever professional football league.
+In 2007, the Bangladesh Football Federation introduced the B.League as the country's first-ever professional football league.
 To end their league title drought, Abahani appointed Argentine Andrés Cruciani, who brought in Argentine trio Mariano Caporale, Mariano Sanchez and Hector Parodi.
-However, Cruciani departed midway through the season, and it was the local striker Zahid Hasan Ameli who lead Abahani to the title, by scoring 12 league goals under club legends Satyajit Das Rupu and Amalesh Sen who served as the team manager and head coach respectively.
+However, Cruciani departed midway through the season, and it was the local striker Zahid Hasan Ameli who led Abahani to the title by scoring 12 league goals under club legends Satyajit Das Rupu and Amalesh Sen, who served as the team manager and head coach, respectively.
 The same coaching staff managed to stir Abahani to consecutive league titles the following year.
-After securing the 2010 Federation Cup trophy, Amalesh Sen's Abahani side became the first club to win hattrick B.League titles with their 2009–10 Bangladesh League triumph, and striker Enamul Haque also became the first local golden boot winner in B.League history.
-The following season, Dhanmondi Club who were renamed as Sheikh Jamal Dhanmondi Club, became the first club aside from Abahani to win the professional league.
+After securing the 2010 Federation Cup trophy, Amalesh Sen's Abahani side became the first club to win hat trick B.League titles with their 2009–10 Bangladesh League triumph, and striker Enamul Haque also became the first local golden boot winner in B.League history.
+The following season, Dhanmondi Club, which was renamed Sheikh Jamal Dhanmondi Club, became the first club aside from Abahani to win the professional league.

-On 6 August 2011, Abahani won the Bangladesh Super Cup, by defeating arch-rivals Mohammedan in the final.
-They also managed to win the 2012 BPL, nonetheless Abahnai's record in continental competitions remained dismal, failing to advance past the group stages of the AFC President's Cup after five attempts.
-The following three years Abahani were not able to win a single trophy amidst the constant change of coaches, leading to Abahani supporters physically attacking players during games.
-In 2016, György Kottán's Abahani responded to their frustrated fans by winning the 2016 BPL, becoming the first club to win the Premier League with an unbeaten record.
-Abahani began their 2016–17 season by equalling Mohammedan's record of 10 Federation Cup trophies.
-On 5 January 2018, Abahani emerged as Bangladesh Premier League champions for the record sixth time, after they edged Sheikh Jamal DC 2–0 to confirm their second straight title with a game in hand.
+On 6 August 2011, Abahani won the Bangladesh Super Cup by defeating arch-rivals Mohammedan in the final.
+They also managed to win the 2011–12 BPL, nonetheless Abahnai's record in continental competitions remained dismal, failing to advance past the group stages of the AFC President's Cup after five attempts.
+The following three years, Abahani was not able to win a single trophy amidst the constant change of coaches, leading to Abahani supporters physically attacking players during games.
+In 2016, György Kottán's Abahani responded to their frustrated fans by winning the 2015–16 BPL, becoming the first club to win the Premier League with an unbeaten record.
+Abahani began their 2017–18 season by equalling Mohammedan's record of 10 Federation Cup trophies.
+On 5 January 2018, Abahani emerged as Bangladesh Football League champions for the record sixth time after they edged Sheikh Jamal DC 2–0 to confirm their second straight title with a game in hand.
 The club dedicated the title to their lifelong coach and former player Amalesh Sen, who died in October 2017.
 During the 2017–18 season, Abahani again managed to win the domestic double.